 If you have a trade, maybe as a skilled plumber or a carpenter you will probably find there is a demand for your services among the local expat community, or you will have the option to learn the language to a somewhat reasonable level, and try to secure a job with a Spanish company.

 For many Brits, owning a bar in Spain was a popular dream throughout the 70s and 80s.
 In those days it was a very viable way of making money as hundreds of thousands of tourists flocked to the Costas every week filling the hotels and providing local businesses with a great income.

 However, tourism has decreased since then, and as rental and lease business costs rose, and some resorts saw the emergence of “all-inclusive hotels” which offer guests as much food and liquid refreshment as they desire included in the price of the holiday, in many cases bar owners found the financial rewards were not as great as they had expected, and the dream of owning a bar or restaurant in Spain lost its appeal for many.

-However, due to the recession and the continuously low property prices, those looking bars for sale in Spain are able to pick up premises in great locations at affordable prices.
+However, due to the recession and the continuously low property prices, those looking bars for sale are able to pick up premises in great locations at affordable prices.
 Owning your own business takes a huge pressure of your shoulders if you are working in the retail or hostelry trades, as you do not have to worry about finding an expensive rent every month.
 Instead of paying rent to an owner, profits can be ploughed back into the business or spent on other items that will bring you far more pleasure than paying a high rental.

 View Properties By Costa